MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/troubleshooting.md

 # Troubleshooting

-### LINUX USERS NOTE
+### LINUX/MAC USERS NOTE

-**The native Linux port of XCOM 2 WotC does not play nice with my mod.
-Use the Windows distribution through Proton instead.**
+**The native ports of XCOM 2 seemingly do not play nice with my mod.
+Use the Windows distribution instead (e.g. through Proton on Linux, Crossover or Whisky on MacOS).**

 ## Nothing is happening